 It's not getting any easier.
 Across the world, COVID-19 deaths continue to rise.
 In the U.S., the economic fallout continues to hit low-wage Americans the hardest, along with people of color and those lacking a college degree.
-One in 4 adults have had trouble paying bills, especially rent or mortgage payments.
-One in 6 have borrowed money from friends or gotten food from a food bank.
-Half the adults who lost a job due to COVID-19 are still unemployed.
-And 211, the go-to information resource in the U.S. and Canada, is still fielding more than double its normal calls, mostly for help with housing, bills and food.
+One in four adults have had trouble paying bills, especially rent or mortgage payments.
+One in six have borrowed money from friends or received food from a food bank.
+Half of the adults who lost a job due to COVID-19 are still unemployed.
+And 2-1-1, the go-to information resource in the U.S. and Canada, is still fielding more than double its normal calls, mostly for help with housing, bills and food.
 At the same time, community services are strained, unable to meet demand.

-We’re doing all we can to mitigate immediate impact, but no one knows what's required to rebuild communities while additional waves of the virus hit.
+We are doing all we can to mitigate negative impact, but no one knows what is required to rebuild communities while additional waves of the virus continue to hit.
 We must rebuild better, reimagining a "new normal" that results in more equitable and resilient communities.

 It is in times of need that we discover the full impact of a community united.

 Check out our News page to see the many articles written on United Way Montcalm-Ionia Counties' work for COVID-19 Pandemic Response and Recovery